 The high-quality Razer Blackshark V2 gaming headset has a traditional wired design, with consistent, reliable connectivity.
 No more intermittent signals and broken audio that can cause undue confusion in a tight match: Users can connect this wired headset to a console or PC gaming setup to enjoy great sound quality no matter how they choose to play.
-The classic black and green exterior, and the sleek, lightweight build are a big aesthetic improvement over common blockier headsets.
+The classic black and green exterior, and the sleek, lightweight build are big aesthetic improvements over common blockier headsets.

-As the best wired gaming headset features powerful 50mm drivers and a broad 12Hz- to 28KHz-frequency response range, helping to immerse gamers in yourfavorite fictional worlds.
-When playing as a single player, users can remove the microphone from the headset to improve the comfort and fit.
+As the best wired gaming headset features powerful 50mm drivers and a broad 12Hz- to 28KHz-frequency response range, helping to immerse gamers in your favorite fictional worlds.
+When playing as a single player, users can remove the microphone from the headset to improve comfort and fit.
 While this headset does feature THX Spatio Audio surround sound, this feature is only accessible when it’s used with the included USB sound card.

 Why It Made the Cut: Logitech G PRO X is the best PC gaming headset because you'll have the ability to stream, record, or enjoy multiplayer games with accurate sound quality and excellent microphone clarity.

 — Type: Wired

 — Frequency Response: 20Hz to 20,000Hz

 — Blue VO!CE microphone technology sounds great

 — Limited range due to wired connectivity